Kriiiiss/cse15l-lab-reports/Lab Report 1.md

    The current working directory is "/home".

    **cat** is used to print the contents of one or more files given by the paths.
-When we use command with a path to a directory "cat lecture1", it will output that lecture1 is a Directory so that it cannot print any content.
+When we use command with a path to a directory "cat lecture1", it will output that lecture1 is a Directory and it cannot print any content.

    **Error:** it is not a file and cat is only for showing the content of the file, so it cannot be used for a directory.